-This post is about the different ways to use NPS scores to propel a SaaS company’s growth.
+This post discusses how to use NPS scores to propel a company’s growth.

-But before we get to that, I need to explain why I decided we must tackle this issue.
+But before we get to that, I think I need to explain why I decided that we must tackle the issue.

-NPS has become a standard – and also a bit of buzzword – among SaaS brands.
-Almost everyone in SaaS has tried (or thinks of trying) to run a net promoter score survey.
+You see, NPS has become a standard – but also, a bit of a buzzword.
+Almost every new company has tried (or thinks of trying) to run a net promoter score survey.

 The problem?
-Well, based on my many interactions with SaaS founders, marketers, and growth people, I’ve noticed that only a few have realized what they could actually use those NPS scores for.
+Well, based on my many interactions with business owners, marketers, and growth people, I’ve noticed that only a few have realized what they could actually use those NPS scores for.

 It wasn’t much different for me too.
 I ran my first NPS campaign with a very simple goal, actually, and I am not ashamed to admit it.

 I quickly discovered that there’s far more to it, though.

 Because sure, it’s great to know whether customers find your product valuable and if they’d be eager to refer it.
 But does such insight give you much on its own?

 Well, you’re about to find out.
 Before we get to that, though, let’s cover some basics.